 A New Use

 During this time Number 138 Elliott Street was altered internally to suit its role as a dental surgery.
-Fortunately the building was protected from any further changes when it was listed in 1991 and subsequently incorporated into Tyldesley’s Conservation Zone.
+Fortunately the building was protected from any further changes when it was granted listed building status in 1991 and subsequently incorporated into Tyldesley’s Conservation Zone.
 The property was the purchased by Michael Daggett, who spent the next decade or so painstakingly preserving and restoring the original features of Manley House and returning the property to its original early nineteenth century glory.

 Manley House was listed for sale in 2014 for around £249,950 which shows that despite being located on Tyldesley’s main road this is still a desirable property which the previous owner had worked very hard to create.
 Below is a link to Zoopla which features the estate agent’s photographs of the interior, which I highly recommend checking out.